mjseaman/grafana-git-sync-demo/README.md

 - **DevOps Engineers** looking to implement Observability as Code practices.
 - **SREs** wanting to version control their monitoring dashboards.
 - **Grafana Users** interested in automating dashboard management.
-- **Teams** seeking to improve collaboration on dashboard development.
-- **Anyone** curious about Grafana's Git Sync feature and its capabilities.

 ## Video Recordings